 Dilli, Eurong, Happy Valley and Cathedral Beach provide an assortment of accommodation options in addition to camping.
 Some have cabin rentals and hotels.
 When deciding on where to stay, take a look at tide times and your itinerary to see what location and spot on the island will best suit your holiday.
 Additional information on each spot is included below.

 Private camping sites are listed above.
 Most camping, however, is done through the Department of National Parks.
 Secure camping permits and lodging beforehand.
 There are a number of campgrounds available along 75 Mile Beach; some include dingo deterrent fencing.
 If you’re looking to enjoy some peace and quiet there is ample beach camping all along this trek.
 These locations, however, do not provide any camping facilities such as toilets or BBQ.

 The trek starts at Hook Point on the Island’s southern tip.
 Getting to Hook Point requires a short Ferry trip from Manta Ray Ferry Services.
-Manta Ray Ferry Office is in Rainbow Beach, a 2 hour 40 minute drive from FleetCrew Brisbane Office.
+Manta Ray Ferry Office is in Rainbow Beach, a 2 hour 40 minute drive from FleetCrew Brisbane Office where you can rent a 4wd for Rainbow Beach adventure.
 If you are leaving on a late Friday afternoon, expect traffic out of Brisbane to slow you down by 40 minutes.

 Rainbow Beach is worth the drive in and of itself.
 Check out Coloured Sands and Carlo Sandblow if you can.
 Carlo Sandblow is a 5 minute drive from the city centre, and the view is remarkable.
 Rainbow Beach has some amazing adventure sports if you have time and the hankering to jump out of a plane.